Carbon-Labs/whitepapers/avatar.md

 The smart contract that issues AVATAR will also be the payment wallet for the AVATAR ecosystem.

-## Genesys Labs <a name="liberation-online"></a>
+## Carbon Labs <a name="carbon-labs"></a>
-Genesys Labs is the company developing AVATAR.
+Carbon Labs is the company developing AVATAR.
 It is also the company that launched the CARBON token.

-For more information please visit [http://liberation.online](http://liberation.online)
+For more information please visit [http://carbontoken.info](http://carbontoken.info)

 ## Where Are We Now? <a name="where-are-we-now"></a>
 Currently we are trusting large corporations to keep our data safe and use it in a transparent honest way.
 We know that this is not the case in reality, we only need to look at recent investigations into the misuse of Facebook Data to see the massive problem here.